billythemusical/hacking-audio-hardware/docs/assignments.md

 All of the items above should be posted to your blog with any accompanying pictures or videos.
 We will discuss sources, components, tools, and possible builds in class.

-*🚩🚩🚩After showing your plan in class, you should place an order for any parts that you need, remembering that some items may take longer than expected to arrive. 🚩🚩🚩*
+*🚩  After showing your plan in class, you should place an order for any parts that you need, remembering that some items may take longer than expected to arrive.*

 #### Phase 2 - Circuit to protoboard
 *Due on Nov 2nd*